stagedml/pylightnix/README.md

 Pylightnix
 ==========

-Pylightnix is a Python domain specific language library for managing filesystem-based immutable data objects, inspired by [Purely Functional Software Deployment Model thesis by Eelco Dolstra](https://edolstra.github.io/pubs/phd-thesis.pdf) and the [Nix](https://nixos.org) package manager.
+Pylightnix is a Python domain-specific language library for managing filesystem-based immutable data objects, inspired by [Purely Functional Software Deployment Model thesis by Eelco Dolstra](https://edolstra.github.io/pubs/phd-thesis.pdf) and the [Nix](https://nixos.org) package manager.
 In contrast to Nix, Pylightnix is primarily focused on managing the data for computer science experiments.
 Traditional use case of domain-specific package management, as well as other [blackboard application use cases](https://en.wikipedia.org/wiki/Blackboard_design_pattern) are also supported.

-With the help of Pylightnix API, applications
+Pylightnix applications:

 * Store the data in form of linked immutable filesystem objects here called **stages**.
 * Create (in our terms, **realize**) such objects, access its